Mango Panna Cotta Tart

 Cookie Crust

-- Using a food processor, crush the graham crackers until breadcrumb consistency.
+- Using a food processor, crush the graham crackers until a breadcrumb consistency.
 Add melted butter and sugar.
 Combine well so there are no dry crumbs.
 Alternatively, place them in a ziplock bag and crush them with a rolling pin.

 Pro tip – Make sure you do not have large cookie chunks as that can cause the crust to break easily when slicing. - Pour into the tart pan and use the back of the spoon or glass to press the crumbs into the pan.
 Place the tart in the freezer for an hour.